Click the Play Button to listen through the player. You can read along with me in the transcribed text.

 Some examples:

-"I can’t – because I’m already committed to something else at that time.”
+"I can’t – because I’m already committed to something else at that time.”“No - but I really wanted to.”

 “I would - but I’m swamped.”